BlueBrain/Brayns/README.md

 Brayns is licensed under the LGPL, unless noted otherwise, e.g., for external dependencies.
 See file LICENSE.txt for the full license.

-Copyright (c) 2008-2021 Blue Brain Project/EPFL
+Copyright 2008-2024 Blue Brain Project/EPFL

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation.